arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/laghos/README.md

 **Team:**  Iman

-##### notice: the output folders are dumped into /data for verification/further analysis
+##### notice: the output folders are dumped into /data for verification/further analysis (some directories might have been overwritten through runs that I set off wrong and cancelled, but hey, the graylogs are there and every test can also be run again)

 ## Compilation

 ### Spack Package Modification

 Details of any changes to the Spack recipe used.
+(Not used until the last step, when I added ofast variant for the package to spack)

 Git commit hash of checkout for pacakage:

 Pull request for Spack recipe changes:

 ### Building Laghos